hydroGR/evalhyd/__source/r/functions/evalhyd--evald.rst

          .. seealso:: :doc:`../../functionalities/temporal-masking`

       bootstrap, optional
-         The values for the parameters of the bootstrapping method used to estimate the sampling uncertainty in the evaluation of the predictions.
-It takes three parameters: `"n_samples"` the number of random samples, `"len_samples"` the length of one sample in number of years, and `"summary"` the statistics to return to characterise the sampling distribution.
+         A list providing the values for the parameters of the bootstrapping method used to estimate the sampling uncertainty in the evaluation of the predictions.
+It takes three parameters:
+         `"n_samples"` the number of random samples, `"len_samples"` the length of one sample in number of years, and `"summary"` the statistics to return to characterise the sampling distribution.
          If not provided, no bootstrapping is performed.
 If provided, *dts* must also be provided.

          *Parameter example:*